-Prepare for a Self-Evaluation Review in 4 Easy Steps
+Prepare for a Self-Evaluation Review in 4 Easy Steps:

 1: Take your time and prepare

-2: Revisit your previous Self-Evaluation review
+2: Revisit your previous self assessments

-3: Refer the Documents and Mails
+3: Refer to documents and emails

 Referring to your calendar, meeting minutes, previous emails and other documents helps you recollect everything you have done in the review period.
 An important detail you had forgotten and found in these documents could be decisive in career advancement.
 So, going through them helps a lot in cross-checking and verifying if everything is covered.

 4: Organize your thoughts